COVID-19 pandemic in Bangladesh: Treatment

-Bangladesh has 1,169 ICU beds, amounting to 0.72 beds per 100,000 citizens.
+At the time of the pandemic, Bangladesh has 1,169 ICU beds, amounting to 0.72 beds per 100,000 citizens.
 Of these 432 beds are in government hospitals and 737 in private hospitals.
-There are only 550 ventilators in the country.
+There were only 550 ventilators in the country.

 On 21 March, the IEDCR announced that 150 ICU beds would be made available for COVID treatment in Dhaka and more would be provided in other parts of Bangladesh.
 By 8 April, it was reported that 112 ICU beds were available, of which 79 were in Dhaka, 26 in Mymensingh, 5 in Khulna and 2 in Sylhet.
 The government was in the process of procuring 380 ventilators.
 There were also 7,693 isolated beds around the country.